JijoJohny/BLOCK/README.md

-Here’s a **complete README** file that documents all the features and functionalities of your project based on the previous implementations.
-This README will cover how to use the **Connect Wallet**, **Logout**, **Withdraw Card**, and other components effectively.

 ---

+# StakeDeck
-# Web3 dApp with Wallet Connection, Nonce Generation, and Withdrawal Functionality
+## Web3 dApp with Wallet Connection, Nonce Generation, and Withdrawal Functionality

 This project demonstrates the basic Web3 features such as wallet connection using **ethers.js**, nonce generation for secure authentication, a logout button, and a withdraw card component that allows users to withdraw funds.
 The dApp uses **Next.js** as the frontend framework, **TailwindCSS** for styling, and **axios** for communication with a backend API.